ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 Different pod types are priced differently.
 See [pricing](https://www.pinecone.io/pricing/) for more details.

 ## Vector databases

+With a vector database, we can add advanced features to our AIs, like

+1. semantic information retrieval,
+2. long-term memory.

 Vector databases are built to manage vector embeddings, providing several advantages over using standalone vector indices: